GoatGirl98/factor/README.md

 # factor

 Fast prime factorization in Python.
-Factors most 50-60 digit numbers within a minute or so (with PyPy).
+Factors most 50-60 digit numbers within a minute or so (with PyPy2).
 The algorithm used depends on the size of the input

 * `pollardPm1.py` contains an implementation of the large prime (two stage) variant of Pollard's _p-1_ algorithm.